1 John 1:4 Commentary

 We write (1125) (grapho from root graph- = primarily means to scratch on or engrave as on an ornament, reports, letters, etc; English = graph, graphic, etc) means to engrave or inscribe with a pen or stylus characters or letters on a surface which can be wood, wax, metal, leather, stone, parchment, dirt (John ), paper, etc.

-So that (hina) expresses purpose (See term of conclusion), result or intent of what has been previously stated (so always go back and read what has just been stated!)
+So that (hina) expresses purpose or result of what has been previously stated (so always go back and read what has just been stated!)

 FELLOWSHIP